What Is a Product Designer? Salaries, Skills, and More

 Build a portfolio.

 If you don’t have enough projects to fill out a website, don’t worry.
-You can start by uploading your projects onto your LinkedIn, and construct a full portfolio somewhere down the line.
-These can include past work projects, personal projects you’ve created, or work from courses you’ve taken.
+You can start by uploading your projects onto your LinkedIn profile and constructing a full portfolio somewhere down the line.
+These may include past work projects, personal projects you’ve created, or work from courses you’ve taken.

 Start in related roles.

-The road to becoming a product designer isn’t always straightforward.
-You can gain related experience by working in roles that expose you to different aspects of product design.
+You may gain related experience by working in roles that expose you to different aspects of product design.

-Depending on your skill set, you can try starting out in UX design, graphic design, copywriting, or information architect roles.
+Depending on your skill set, you might try starting out in UX design, graphic design, copywriting, or information architect roles.

 Take courses.

-Regardless of if you’ve worked in a related role before or are starting from scratch, courses can polish the skills that you have yet to master.
+Regardless of whether you’ve worked in a related role before or are starting from scratch, courses can polish the skills that you have yet to master.
 See where the gaps in your arsenal of skills are.
-Check out the courses and resources below to find one that suits your needs.
+Discover the courses and resources below to find one that suits your needs.

 Become a product designer with Coursera